troglobit/troglobit.github.io/_posts/2017-09-19-threads-vs-event-loop--again-....markdown

 use event loops, maybe it's because I've written [libuEv][], or maybe people still don't understand:

-> “Why an event loop, why not use threads?”
+> Why an event loop, why not use threads?

 So here's my response, once more.